benms11/Projects/README.md

 # Projects
 Here are some of the projects I've been working on:

-Note: some of the tables are displayed improperly on Github, and for my third project linked none of the images show up.
-Please use the nbviewer link if this is the case!
+Note: some of the tables are displayed improperly on Github, and for my third project none of the linked images show up.
+Please use the Nbviewer link if this is the case!

 1) My most recent project is a Web Scraping Project where I scrape Brookline property listings from ColdwellBankHomes.com using the Python library Beautiful Soup.
 I walk the reader through how I found the HTML for each property's information that I wanted and then how I looped it to iterate over six pages's URLs.
 I then place this info into a Pandas dataframe and make some graphs with it using Seaborn and Matplotlib.
 (https://nbviewer.jupyter.org/github/benms11/Projects/blob/master/Scraping%20Brookline%20Property%20Listings.ipynb)